The Best Areas to Stay in Tokyo for First Time Visitors

 Book your stay at The Blossom Hibiya here.

-If you’re familiar with the beloved Muji store, and are a fan, you’re in for a treat!
+If you’re a fan of the beloved Muji store, you’re in for a treat!
 Muji Hotel Ginza is a beautiful, 4-Star, Japanese-style hotel located in the Muji Flagship store.
-Just like the brand, this hotel offers a beautiful minimalist look.
+Just like the brand, this hotel offers a beautiful, minimalist look.

 The Muji Hotel is perfectly located with several train and subway stations nearby, making traveling accessible.